 There has been a large amount of research into methods for analyzing incomplete data (see Graham, 2012; Little & Rubin, 2002; van Buuren, 2018).
 Pigott (2019) provides a comprehensive overview of methods for handling missing data in a meta-analysis.
 A common approach in meta-analysis is to conduct a complete-case analysis that excludes effects that are missing any variables (Tipton et al., 2019b).
 Meta-analysts also make regular use of available-case analyses, which attempts to use all observed data, even rows that may be missing variables.
 Typically, this will involve running regression models that involve one or two covariates at a time, and is sometimes referred to as “shifting units of analysis” (Cooper, 1998).
 As an example, one might regress the intervention effects on the intervention type in one model, and then on intervention duration in a second model using Tanner-Smith’s et al. data.
 A related approach is the EM algorithm, which makes use of all the observed data when estimating parameters in a meta-regression using an iterative procedure to obtain maximum likelihood estimates.
 Finally, imputing missing values has become increasingly common for statistical analyses of incomplete data in many fields.
 The standard approach is to use a method call multiple imputation, where missing fields are filled in with several values that the missing field might have contained had it not been missing.
 This creates several “complete” datasets, each of which are analyzed and the results of those analyses are then pooled (Rubin, 1987; Little & Rubin, 2002).

 Methods for analyzing incomplete data rely on assumptions about the missingness mechanism.
 Complete-case analyses may be appropriate assuming MCAR, but not necessarily if data are MAR (Pigott, 2001b; Little & Rubin, 2002).
 More sophisticated approaches, such as multiple imputation or the EM algorithm, are typically implemented in software in a way that assumes data are MAR but not MNAR (Schafer & Graham, 2002; Graham, 2009; van Buuren, 2018).
 When data are MNAR, the mechanism that produces missingness will typically need to be explicitly modeled in any analysis.

+Understanding the pattern and potential impact of the missing data in a meta-analysis can aid researchers to make appropriate choices about an analysis strategy.
+Researchers can explore whether assumptions about the missingness mechanism are defensible, and can also highlight areas where evidence is sparse.
+For example, meta-analysts may hypothesize that average age of the study sample may relate to the effectiveness of an intervention, but find that studies report average age in various ways.
+Looking closely at the data collected in a meta-analysis affords opportunities to create moderators based on information reported more frequently across studies (Pigott & Polanin, 2020), and to highlight the gaps in the evidence base.

 Exploratory Analyses